-The Northern Alaska Hockey Association provides a positive atmosphere for all student-athletes to be given the platform to demonstrate physical fitness, hockey skill growth, and the development of life skills.
+The Northern Alaska Hockey Association and Arctic Lions Hockey Association provide a positive atmosphere for all athletes to be given the platform to demonstrate physical fitness, hockey skill growth, and the development of life skills.
 We build character in our athletes through competition in the game of hockey and instill in them core values which are integral to life’s successes.
 We are dedicated to helping them realize their highest potential - Intellectually, Physically, and Socially – allowing them to be successful contributing members of the community in which they live.

 By focusing on intellectual, physical, and social skills development through character building, we will develop a strong sense of community within our athletes that allows them to be successful on and off the ice.
 By instilling in our student-athletes the value of community and a strong work ethic, it will allow our athletes to be highly successful in the game of hockey, in education, in the community, in future jobs, and as leaders in their homes.

-The Alaska Grizzlies aspire to be an outstanding educational-athletic organization that provides a high-quality hockey experience to every athlete.
-In order to carry out our mission and vision for our organization and in our student-athletes, the Alaska Grizzlies have four (4) core values that help facilitate growth in our student-athletes and provide the blueprint for a lifetime of successes:
+The Alaska Grizzlies and Arctic Lions aspire to be outstanding athletic organizations that provide a high-quality hockey experience to every athlete.
+In order to carry out our mission and vision for our organization and our athletes, the Alaska Grizzlies and Arctic Lions have four (4) core values that help facilitate growth in our student-athletes and provide the blueprint for a lifetime of success:

-EMPATHY – To be a great teammate, all student-athletes must be able to interpret the feelings, emotions, and concerns of teammates, coaches, parents and team community members in ways that strengthen the relationship through trust, understanding, and well-being.
+EMPATHY – To be a great teammate, all athletes must be able to interpret the feelings, emotions, and concerns of teammates, coaches, parents, and team community members in ways that strengthen the relationship through trust, understanding, and well-being.
 Empathy is an indispensable trait in great teammates.

-AUTHENTICITY – To be great, each student-athlete must have a divine inner strength that identifies who they are and what they stand for.
-Student-athletes who refuse to be something they are not strengthen bonds with their teammates by bringing their own ideas to solutions through adversity.
+AUTHENTICITY – To be great, each athlete must have a divine inner strength that identifies who they are and what they stand for.
+Athletes who refuse to be something they are not, strengthen bonds with their teammates by bringing their own ideas to solutions through adversity.

 KNOWLEDGE – Acquiring the knowledge to be the best takes time and passion.
-It is accrued pouring over videos, a lifetime of reading books and articles, attending clinics, and picking the brains of mentors and coaches.
-The acquisition of expertise for a student-athlete is a lifetime pursuit and is never ending.
+It is accrued by pouring over videos, a lifetime of reading books and articles, attending clinics, and picking the brains of mentors and coaches.
+The acquisition of expertise for an athlete is a lifetime pursuit and is never-ending.